tommyothen/wowbot/README.md

 # Wow Bot

-This is a silly Discord bot written in TypeScript that uses the [Owen Wilson Wow API](https://owen-wilson-wow-api.onrender.com) to play random movie clips of Owen Wilson saying "wow" in response to messages containing the word "wow" on a Discord channel.
+This is a silly Discord bot written in TypeScript that uses the [Owen Wilson Wow API](https://owen-wilson-wow-api.onrender.com) to send random movie clips of Owen Wilson saying "wow" in response to messages containing the word "wow" on a Discord channel.

 ### Installation